Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

 \subsubsection{Gaussian Multiplicative Chaos}

-The next step in interpreting the Liouville action \ref{Liouville_action} is to make sense of the term $\mu\int_{\mathbb{S}^d} e^{dbX(x)} d\lambda_g(x)$ that appear in the expression of the Liouville functional.
-Indeed, the regularity of the field $X$ does not enable us to provide a rigorous meaning to the term $e^{dbX(x)}$ viewed as a well-defined function.
-Nonetheless, the theory of GMC explains how to make sense of the whole term $\mu\int_{\mathbb{S}^d} e^{dbX(x)} d\lambda_g(x)$.
-This is done thanks to a regularisation procedure, by considering a smooth approximation of the field $X$ and taking an appropriate scaling limit.
+The next step in interpreting the Liouville action~\eqref{Liouville_action} is to make sense of the term that appears in the expression of the Liouville functional.
+Indeed, the lack of regularity of the log-correlated field $X$ prevents us from providing a rigorous meaning to the term $e^{dbX(x)}$ viewed as a well-defined function.
+Nonetheless, the theory of Gaussian Multiplicative Chaos (GMC), first introduced in the seminal work~\cite{K85} by Kahane, explains that one can make sense of $e^{dbX(x)} \mathrm{d}\lambda_g(x)$ as a \textit{random measure}.
+This is done thanks to a regularization procedure, by considering a smooth approximation of the field $X$ and taking an appropriate scaling limit.
+Additional details on this construction can be found \textit{e.g.} in~\cite{Ber17} or~\cite{RV16} and the references therein.

-For convenience, we will consider here the realisation of the sphere as the space $\mathbb{R}^d\cup\lbrace\infty\rbrace$ equipped with the round metric $\hat g$ (this corresponds to considering $X_g$ with covariance kernel $\frac 2dG_g$ as in \ref{Green_def}).
-We consider the regularisation of the field given by its circle average : for positive $\varepsilon$
+For convenience, we will consider here the realization of the sphere as the space $\mathbb{R}^d\cup\lbrace\infty\rbrace$ equipped with the round metric $\hat g$ (this corresponds to considering $X_g$ with covariance kernel $\frac 2dG_g$ as in Proposition~\ref{Green_def}).
+We consider the regularization of the field given by its average on $d-1$-dimensional spheres: for positive $\varepsilon$ we set